dzubcic/Spring-Poster/README.md

 # SpringPoster
 Image posting app made with Spring Boot, Spring Data and JSP, using H2 database.
-Scroll to get load posts, anyone can upload new post.
+Scroll to load more posts.
+Anyone can upload new post.